perryzjc/my-detect-secrets-plugins/.detect-secrets/README.md

 This plugin is designed to detect IP address mentioned in this [discussion](https://github.com/NASA-AMMOS/slim/issues/89#issuecomment-1433567397)

 ## Plugin 3 - Email Address detection
-This plugin is designed to detect email address.
+This plugin is designed to detect email address with few exceptions for common email address, such as `git@`

 ## Plugin 4 - Absolute Path detection
 This plugin is designed to detect absolute path.